symfony/symfony-docs/book/doctrine.rst

 .. note::

-    If you're following along with this example, you'll need to create a route that points to this action to see it in work.
+    If you're following along with this example, you'll need to create a route that points to this action to see it work.

 Let's walk through this example: